Consumers' co-operative: Problems

-Since consumer cooperatives are run democratically, they are subject to the same problems typical of democratic government.
+Since consumers' co-operatives are run democratically, they are subject to the same problems typical of democratic government.
 Such difficulties can be mitigated by frequently providing member/owners with reliable educational materials regarding current business conditions.
-In addition, because a consumer cooperative is owned by the users of a good or service as opposed to the producers of that good or service, the same sorts of labor issues may arise between the workers and the cooperative as would appear in any other company.
-This is one critique of consumer cooperatives in favor of worker cooperatives.
+In addition, because a consumers' co-operative is owned by the users of a good or service as opposed to the producers of that good or service, the same sorts of labor issues may arise between the workers and the co-operative as would appear in any other company.
+This is one critique of consumers' co-operatives in favor of worker co-operatives.

 Pursuit of social goals

-Many advocates of the formation of consumer cooperatives—from a variety of political perspectives—have seen them as integral to the achievement of wider social goals.
+Many advocates of the formation of consumers' co-operatives—from a variety of political perspectives—have seen them as integral to the achievement of wider social goals.

-For example, the founding document of the Rochdale Pioneers, who established one of the earliest consumer cooperatives in England in 1844, expressed a vision that went far beyond the simple shop with which they began:
+For example, the founding document of the Rochdale Pioneers, who established one of the earliest consumers' co-operatives in England in 1844, expressed a vision that went far beyond the simple shop with which they began:

-Cooperative Federalists, a term coined in the writings of Beatrice Webb, advocated forming federations of consumer cooperatives as a means to achieve social reform.
+Co-operative Federalists, a term coined in the writings of Beatrice Webb, advocated forming federations of consumers' co-operatives as a means to achieve social reform.
 They believed such a development would bring benefits such as economic democracy and justice, transparency, greater product purity, and financial benefits for consumers.